Medication Information

 Birth Control

-Birth control pills are the first medication used in an egg donation cycle.
+Birth control pills are the first egg donor medication used in a donor cycle.
 The egg donor is first started on birth control pills once she is approved to become an egg donor and when we’re getting ready for her donation.
 The birth control pills suppress the ovaries to keep them quiet.
 This stops ovulation from taking place.

 If a donor is already on birth control, usually the IVF clinic will try and keep the donor on the same pill unless it is not an approved birth control for this procedure.